 If your child is eligible for IDEA/Part C, the next step is selecting a Service Coordinator.
 The federal law for IDEA/Part C requires that each family always have an assigned Service Coordinator.
 The choice of provider for service coordination must be made after your child is found eligible for IDEA/Part C services, but before the family and child assessments and development of the initial IFSP.
-Your Intake Coordinator will explain the purpose of service coordinator.
+Your Intake Coordinator will explain the purpose of service coordination and is responsible for sending relevant information about you and your child to your new Service Coordinator.
 To help you make your decision, a description of each type of Service Coordinator and the choices for area were included in the intake packet mailed to you after referral.